pearlswan/Online-Customer-Portal-and-Enterprise-Resource-Planning-System/README.md

 **financial management:** Provides RestAPIs for the company to to view financial reports.

 **client services:** Provides RestAPIs for customer to register, sign-in, place order on products, or analytical services, access past-order page.
 Implement a RabbitMQ publisher that sends message to order service.

+## Instructions on How to Run/test ##
+Run the backend SpringBoot project.
+Run the frontend Angular project with Angular CLI/NodeJS.